-Expected contribution to post employment benefit plans for the year ending March 31, 2022 is Rs.
-5 lakhs
+Expected contribution to post employment benefit plans for the year ending March 31, 2023 is Rs.
+20 lakh

 Capital Management

 The Company manages its capital to ensure that entities in the Company will be able to continue as going concerns while maximizing the return to stakeholders through the optimization of the debt and equity balance.